X3RV/20230223-Test-1/README.md

 Machine Learning Test Repo

 X's_L01aux.ipynb
 This is an example that was provided to me and modified by me.
-Part of the code was more or less not functional due to deprecation.
+Part of the code was more or less not functional due to depreciation.
 Hopefully, it is fixed now.